 For concealment cases, there must be a legal duty to disclose the fact to the plaintiff but instead, the defendant intentionally suppressed the fact (“nondisclosure”) with the intent to defraud.6

 Example: Billy and Daniel are selling their home.
 They hire Allison as their real estate agent.
 They fill out a home defect disclosure form and list that the basement leaks sometimes when the rain is extremely heavy.
 Allison is showing the house to a potential buyer, Fred.
-Despite having a fiduciary duty to Fred, Allison altered the disclosure form to hide the fact that the basement sometimes leaks in order to induce Fred into buying the home.
-When the basement floods, Fred files a lawsuit against Allison for concealment and fraudulent misrepresentation.
+Despite having a fiduciary duty to Fred, Allison altered the disclosure form to hide the fact that the basement sometimes leaks in order to create inducement for Fred to buy the home.
+When the basement floods, Fred files a lawsuit against Allison for concealment and false misrepresentation.

 A false promise is also sometimes known as “promissory fraud” in legal circles.
 A person commits a false promise when:

 - he or she makes a promise to do something (“intention of performing”) without any actual intent to perform what was promised.7

 The promise must be made in order to convince the other person to rely on the promise while the individual who made the promise knew he or she never meant to keep his or her word.

 This is a statement not that something is true right now but that something will occur in the future.

 A negligent or “accidental” misrepresentation occurs when:

 - a person makes a statement that an important fact is true even when he or she honestly believes it to be true, but the statement does not have a reasonable basis for the belief; and

 - the said person intended another person to rely on the said statement; and

 - the other person relies on the statement to his or her detriment.8